Every article you read about outsourcing will reinforce the fundamental reasons why more and more businesses are turning to it:

 - It’s a way to access expert or scarce resources

-However, these are not the real reasons we find firms decide to outsource.
+However, these are not the real reasons we hear from firms who decide to outsource.

-As we know people are more often driven by “personal motives” rather than objective, practical & task motives.
+People are more often driven by personal motives rather than objective, practical and task motives.

 For instance, if I buy a new BMW 7 series for my short commute to work I’m likely to be giving expression to my personal motives (ego) but will possibly justify the decision with suggestions of: needing to look the part; appearing discerning; desiring stable & reliable German engineering etc.